Best Summer Camp Essentials for Kids (What We Always Pack)

 Allergy and medical note in a labeled pocket.
 If your child has any allergies or medical needs, keep a written note in a consistent, labeled spot in the bag.
 Counselors appreciate this, and it stays relevant even if there is a staff change mid-session.

-The Thing That Did Not Work
+The Thing That Does Not Work

 Cheap also does not survive the drop test.
-Camp water bottles get dropped, a lot, on asphalt and concrete.
+Camp water bottles get dropped a lot, on asphalt and concrete.
 A bottle that dents or cracks at the first impact is useless by week two.